tsuru/tsuru/docs/installing/adding-nodes.rst

 Manually created nodes
 ======================

-To add a previously provisioned nodes you call the :ref:`docker-node- add<docker_node_add_cmd>` with the ``--register`` flag and setting the address key with the url of the Docker API in the remote node.
+To add a previously provisioned nodes you call the :ref:`tsuru_admin_docker_node_add_cmd` with the ``--register`` flag and setting the address key with the URL of the Docker API in the remote node.

 The docker API must be responding in the referenced address.
 To instructions about how to install docker on your node, please refer to `Docker documentation
 <https://docs.docker.com/>`_